 Werner Sobek has routinely used BIM software and methodologies to plan major national and international projects since 2010.
 This experience ensures the highest standards of planning and consultancy services, even when dealing with complex construction projects.

 We provide consultancy services to architects, developers, and contractors.
 Our services span from the preparation of BIM execution plans (BEP) and data models at the early design stages to the preparation and coordination of detailed models to be used as basis for fabrication and erection.
 Bills of quantities and clash detection and control analyses can also be provided.

-Our in-depth engagement with all aspects of BIM is also reflected in the range of accolades we have received, including two honors at the BIM Awards.
+Our in-depth engagement with all aspects of Building Information Modeling is also reflected in the range of accolades we have received, including two honors at the BIM Awards.